topquark22/Thermo55/README.md

 ## Arduino pin assignments

+Note: These are the pin assignments when using the parallel interface to the LCD display.
+You are on the `parallel_interface` branch of this repository.
+If using the I2S interface, refer to the main branch.

 | pin  | pinMode      | description                          |
 |------|--------------|--------------------------------------|
 | D2   | OUTPUT       | alert output                         |